Simon O'Donnell: 1984–85

+He was selected in the Prime Ministers XI to play the West Indies.

+In January 1985 O'Donnell was named in the 12 man Australian one day squad.

 O'Donnell's one day debut was a successful one, taking 1–39 and scoring 20 not out against Sri Lanka.
 He scored 25 in a defeat against the West Indies.

 In the Prime Ministers XI game he took two wickets but dropped two catches.
 Kept on in the one day team he took two wickets against Sri Lanka then scored some useful runs in a rare Australian victory over the West Indies.

-In the World Championship of Cricket, O'Donnell had a fantastic game against Pakistan, making 74 and taking 2–42.
+In the World Championship of Cricket, O'Donnell made 74 and took 2–42 against Pakistan.
 This helped earn O'Donnell selection on the short tour to Sharjah in early 1985.
 He was also selected on the squad to tour England for the Ashes.
-"A lot of hard work has been one thing", he said.
-"The dividends are starting to pay off – they're paying off very quickly", adding that "I've still got to get a Test match over there.
-There are 17 going, so I've got to get into the top 11."

 O'Donnell had only played seven first-class matches, hitting 528 runs at an average of 66, with two centuries, and had taken 15 wickets at an average of 38.23.
 He was still listed in the St Kilda squad.